ipld/ipld/specs/codecs/dag-eth/convenience_types.md

 This is the IPLD schema for the configuration settings and genesis allocations to produce a specific genesis block and begin an Ethereum blockchain.
 It also includes a reference to the genesis block `Header` it produces.
 This is a single IPLD block at the base of an entire Ethereum chain.
-* The IPLD block is a CBOR serialization of the GenesisInfo object.
+* The IPLD block is a DAG-CBOR serialization of the `GenesisInfo` object.
-* CID links to `GenesisInfo` use a KECCAK_256 multihash of the CBOR serialized object and the DagCbor codec (0x71).
+* CID links to `GenesisInfo` use a KECCAK_256 multihash of the DAG-CBOR serialized object and the DagCbor codec (0x71).

 ```ipldsch
 # GenesisInfo specifies the header fields, state of a genesis block, and hard fork switch-over blocks through the chain configuration.